tandasat/blog/_drafts/2023-06-01-intel-vt-rp-part-1.md

 ![](/blog/img/posts/2023-06-01/ept_paging.png)
 _(LA: linear address, GPA: guest physical address, PA: physical address)_

 Because a guest cannot tamper with this mechanism even with the kernel privileges, a hypervisor can use it to protect the OS kernel from a kernel-mode exploit by making sensitive kernel-mode code and data non-writable at the EPT level, for example.
-This way, even if an attacker gains arbitrary kernel-mode read and write primitives, she cannot to corrupt the sensitive code or data.
+This way, even if an attacker gains arbitrary kernel-mode read and write primitives, she cannot corrupt the sensitive code or data.

 This diagram shows that code remains non-writable even if an attacker changes the permission in the guest paging structures.
 ![](/blog/img/posts/2023-06-01/hvci.png)